Transparency International: Secretariat

 The Secretariat based in Berlin is responsible for global operations whereas chapters are autonomous and responsible for work in their own respective countries.
 Maíra Martini took office as CEO of the Secretariat on 1 February 2025.
 She previously held the position of Head of Policy and Advocacy at the Secretariat.

-The Movement is officially lead by the annual membership meeting of all the chapters.
+The Movement is officially led by the annual membership meeting of all the chapters.
 Between membership meetings, the TI Board of Directors lead the Movement, but delegate aspects to the CEO.
-TI's leadership structure includes an "International council", a group of individuals with extensive experience in TI's work.
+TI's leadership structure includes an International Council, a group of individuals with extensive experience in TI's work.
 Drawn from diverse geographical, cultural and professional backgrounds, council members are appointed by the TI board of directors to advise them and to support the work of the organization as a whole.